 Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear-hooks, a case of ear tips with replaceable filters.

-There is little to no microphonics with the PVC tubed cables but Final includes some nicely designed ear hook to eliminate noises.
+There is little to no microphonics with the PVC tubed cables but Final includes some nicely designed ear hooks to eliminate noises.
 There is a new cable lock mechanism that differentiates from your normal ear hooks making it handy for this face mask era!

 Overall, the contents are practical with a consistent design that aligns with the product theme, and the whole experience is a step up from the lower end series.

 The A8000 design has a similar but bigger or heftier form factor than the B1.
 Both monitor housings are metal injection molded with a delicate mirror finish.
 The whole body is seamless, very reflective and finely polished.
 It feels like sterling ware in the hand bouncing light off the finish at different angles.

 Looking more closely you will see the A8000 design has a more rounded cut than the B series build.
 I would still say the B1 and A8000 are speaking the same design language but the A800 is more fluent and elegant.

 Final developed their in-house MMCX connectors with high-purity OFC silver coated cables known to provide a wide soundstage.